I’m sorry to say I’ve always felt like most of the internet’s personal finance advice seems to be lacking in reality.

 And I know I’m not alone here.

-“Why, yes I do need to order that “Perfect Bacon Bowl” contraption I saw on last night’s infomercial” or “I guess I should go ahead and buy these jeans.
-The sale ends on Sunday, after all” ).
+“Why, yes I do need to order that ‘Perfect Bacon Bowl’ contraption I saw on last night’s infomercial” or “I guess I should go ahead and buy these jeans.
+The sale ends on Sunday, after all.”
 Ridiculous.

 2. You’ve Cut Up Your Credit Cards or Frozen Them

 Alright, so I’ve tried the old “freeze your credit card in an ice block” trick.
 I’ll save you some time — it doesn’t work.

 3. You’re Working Too Many Jobs

-Obviously most types of passive income require you to have a huge investment, but there are also little things you can do to make money.
+Obviously, most types of passive income require you to have a huge investment, but there are also little things you can do to make money.

-But, if you’re clipping coupons out of the newspaper, I guarantee you, you’re doing it wrong.
+But, if you’re clipping coupons out of the newspaper, I guarantee you’re doing it wrong.

 5. You’re Too Frugal.

-When I was at the height of my own personal financial crisis, I seemed to be always thinking about how to save a buck.
+When I was at the height of my own personal financial crisis, I seemed to always be thinking about how to save a buck.

 If you sign up for both, you should easily make an extra $15-$30/month (most surveys pay between $3-$4 each for 20 minutes of your time).
 Heck, sometimes I fill them out while I’m watching Netflix.

-If you don’t like those ideas, take a peak around the site.
+If you don’t like those ideas, take a peek around the site.
 There are plenty of ideas on how to bring in some extra cash.